tongakuot/pyspark/README.md

-# pysparkHub is my PySpark hub, where I share projects, tutorials, and articles.
+# pyspark is my PySpark repo, where I share projects, tutorials, and articles.